Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 The image is titled Why Most Freelancers Fail With Traditional Time Tracking and it features a messy desk on the left with sticky notes, coffee mugs, clipboards, note pads and a keyboard scattered randomly.
 On the right is a happy woman at her organized desk, with her laptop in front of her.

-If you asked me in my first year as a freelancer what I though about the idea of tracking my time I probably would have looked at you like you were an alien.
+If you asked me in my first year as a freelancer what I thought about tracking my time, I probably would have looked at you like you were an alien.

 Why would I track my time?

-I win a client, they give me a project, I complete it, and they pay me.
+Win a client, get a project, complete it, get paid.
 Simple right?

 If only it WAS that simple.